Surgical Case Library

 Endocrine

-Ectopic parathyroid adenoma constitutes an uncommon cause of primary hyperparathyroidism.
-Besides the commonly...
+<p style="text-align: justify;">Ectopic parathyroid adenoma constitutes an uncommon cause of primary hyperpara...

 Idiopathic portal hypertension without underlying cirrhosis is a rare clinical entity requiring specialized surgical management.